Allanware/allanware.github.io/content/posts/new_directions/index.md

 ## Biased Average Position Estimates in Line and Bar Graphs: Underestimation, Overestimation, and Perceptual Pull (2020)

 ## Correlation Judgment and Visualization Features: A Comparative Study (2019)

+## Measuring the Separability of Shape, Size, and Color in Scatterplots (2019)

 ## Data Visualization Saliency Model: A Tool for Evaluating Abstract Data Visualizations (2018)